RigglePrime/SS13-tools/ss13_tools/log_buddy/README.md

     - c: force the program to interpret your input as a ckey
     - p: only get the round the person played in? (applies only for ckeys)
     - r: the amount of rounds to download (applies only for ckeys)
+    - f: pre-emptively delete all logs without our target ckey (applies only for ckeys)
   - `%download 198563`: download round 198563
   - `%dl 198563`: same as above
   - `%download 199563-199999`: download rounds 199500 to 199600 (inclusive).
 Be careful with this,